×

 Florida Notary Public Updates

-Common Notary Mistakes
+Avoiding Common Notary Mistakes

 Common Mistakes:

-Notary Seal is not photographically reproducible.
+Notary Seal is Not Photographically Reproducible

-Using Correctional Fluid
+Using Correction Fluid